Investigate identity, emotion, and society with our exciting English Literature degree

 - modernism.

-We offer a wide range of modules, so you can focus on whatever excites you.
+We offer a wide range of modules including optional ones across a range of disciplines, so you can focus on whatever excites you.

 A campus with vibrant literary history